-Cerberus FTP Server Professional is able to authenticate users on an NT domain (or the local NT account database), even if the computer Cerberus FTP Server is installed on is not the domain controller.
-The domain may be a pre-Windows 2000 domain (NT4), a domain configured to use Active Directory, or the local system account database (use "."as the domain for authenticating against local accounts).
+Cerberus FTP Server Professional and Enterprise editions are able to authenticate users on an NT domain (or the local NT account database), even if the computer Cerberus FTP Server is installed on is not the domain controller.
+The domain may be a pre-Windows 2000 domain (NT4), a domain configured to use Active Directory, or the local system account database (use "." as the domain for authenticating against local machine accounts).
 However, the machine Cerberus FTP Server is running on must be a member of the domain you wish to authenticate users against.